ahgroup/DSAIRM/auxiliary/docsfordevelopers/notes-and-to-do.md

     + put consistency notes from below, likely could use rephrasing/examples, but low priority
 * Review the new acute virus and chronic virus apps.
 Review/check both DSAIRM and DSAIRMsolutions for those 2 apps.
 Flag/fix as needed.

-* Implement "download scenario" button
-    + three new functions to help
-        - construct_modelsettings.R takes shiny input and other relevant objects to create modelsettings list used in simulation runs
-        - construct_simulation_code.R takes a modelsettings list and returns a list of simulation function calls encoded within the modelsettings; this is the first half of run_model()
-        - generate_output.R takes a modelsettings list and a list of results that should be generated from individual function calls encoded within the provided modelsettings, these are used to process the set of results in a way that allows them to be passed on to the generate_ plotting functions
-    + clunky coding for now, still various options in implementation
-    + currently, construct_modelsettings() is only one integrated directly into app, though possible for all
-        - construct_simulation_code() only executed when download button hit
-        - generate_output() designed for use in the downloaded script, not as part of app
-    + could be used in solutions
-    + not thoroughly tested